 Dr. Jean Luc Bérubé, President, Communications Research Centre

-Dr. Jean Luc Bérubé became President of the Communications Research Centre in 2011, after serving 17 months as a research vice-president.
-When he joined CRC in 2009, he brought a proven track record in managing the human and technological issues inherent in complex telecommunications R&D projects.
+Dr. Jean Luc Bérubé joined the Communications Research Centre (CRC) in 2009 as a research vice-president and became President of the CRC in 2011.
+He brought with him a proven track record in managing the human and technological issues inherent in complex telecommunications R&D projects.

-Dr. Bérubé began his career in 1984 as a design engineer with Canadian Marconi Company.
-In 1993 he joined Nortel, leading teams designing advanced telecommunications equipment.
-He moved to Motorola in 1997, working to ensure that product planning and customer needs were tightly aligned.
-In 2000 Dr. Bérubé joined Altera Corporation, where he oversaw both applications and market development for the Canadian wireless and broadband network communications sectors.
+Dr. Bérubé began his career as a design engineer with Canadian Marconi Company.
+He later joined Nortel, leading teams in the design of advanced telecommunications equipment.
+He then moved to Motorola, where he ensured that product planning and customer needs were tightly aligned, and from there joined Altera Corporation, where he oversaw both applications and market development for the Canadian wireless and broadband network communications sectors.

 - Date modified: